ang-zeyu/infisearch/docs/src/search_configuration_renderers.md

   The APIs here (especially those highlighted in <span style="color: red;">red</span>) may be particularly unstable still!
 </div>

-This page covers the a more advanced API, "renderers", that allows you to customise the html output structure to some degree.
+This page covers a more advanced API, "renderers", that allows you to customise the html output structure to some degree.

 Some use cases for this include:
-- The default structure is not sufficient for your styling needs
+- The default html structure is not sufficient for your styling needs
 - You need to attach additional event listeners to elements
 - You want to override or insert additional content sourced from custom fields / static content (e.g. a footer)
 - You want to change the [default use case](./search_configuration.md#default-rendering-output--purpose) of following through on a result preview to its source document entirely

-If you only need to style the dropdown or search popup, you can include your own css file to do so [and / or override the variables](https://github.com/ang-zeyu/morsels/blob/main/packages/search-ui/src/styles/search.css) exposed by the default css bundle.
+> 💡 If you only need to style the dropdown or search popup, you can include your own css file to do so [and / or override the variables](https://github.com/ang-zeyu/morsels/blob/main/packages/search-ui/src/styles/search.css) exposed by the default css bundle.

 These API options are similarly specified under the `uiOptions` key of the root configuration object.